↑

 If we want to transform, we must apply faith in our self-care.
 We can experience the incredible power of the Holy Spirit’ self-discipline, find ease in our self-care efforts, and live peacefully and calmly in His presence.
 Finally, we have the opportunity to see God’s work and will apply to our lives every day!

-Learn how to apply your faith in your self-care and find motivation, take better care of yourself, and meet your self-care goals!
+Learn how to apply faith in your self-care and find motivation, take better care of yourself, and meet your self-care goals!

 Apply faith to self-care goals